hashicorp/terraform-aws-vault/test/README.md

 # Tests

-This folder contains automated tests for this Blueprint.
+This folder contains automated tests for this Module.
 All of the tests are written in [Go](https://golang.org/).
 Most of these are "integration tests" that deploy real infrastructure using Terraform and verify that infrastructure works as expected using a helper library called [Terratest](https://github.com/gruntwork-io/terratest).